News, awards, writing and ideas

 ‘Well, whatever your thoughts are, in 2022, with a mass of typefaces available and 100s of years of designing and manufacturing typefaces, it is time to consider this topic.
 I think the time has come, and we are there’.

 We hope you find the paper useful.
-Some editorial style errors remain, but we tried our best with them.
+Some editorial style errors remain, but we tried our best with the time available.
 June 2022.

 Illustration showing a row of large lowercase letter a’s in the many different versions of the Garamond typeface, then the name of each version in a diagonal red line below Smashing Magazine logo, a red rectangle box, on the left in a small white diaginal box is a white letter 's', then to the right on the 1st line is 'Smashing Magazine' and below that 'Magazine' both in white capital letters